SeldonIO/alibi-detect/doc/source/overview/getting_started.md

 ## Features

 [Alibi Detect](https://github.com/SeldonIO/alibi-detect) is an open source Python library focused on **outlier**, **adversarial** and **drift** detection.
 The package aims to cover both online and offline detectors for tabular data, text, images and time series.
 Both **TensorFlow** and **PyTorch** backends are supported for drift detection.
+Alibi Detect does however not install PyTorch for you.
+Check the [PyTorch docs](https://pytorch.org/) how to do this.

-To get a list of respectively the latest outlier and adversarial detection algorithms, you can type:
+To get a list of respectively the latest outlier, adversarial and drift detection algorithms, you can type:

 ```python
 import alibi_detect